-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held at 8:00 a.m. local time on Friday, May 1, 2020 and at any adjournments or postponements thereof for the following purposes:
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held virtually at 8:00 a.m. local time on Wednesday, June 2, 2021 and at any adjournments or postponements thereof for the following purposes:

-- To elect three Class I directors, as nominated by the Company's Board of Directors ("Board of Directors" or "Board"), to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020; - To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect three Class II directors, as nominated by the Company's Board of Directors ("Board of Directors" or "Board"), to hold office until the 2024 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021; - To conduct a non-binding advisory vote to approve the compensation of our named executive officers; - To amend and restate our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 150,000,000 to 250,000,000; and - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.